 Finally, Sumo Logic’s Role Based Access Control (RBAC) features allow our customers to set per-user permissions to all of their data from their Sumo Logic console.

 The Sumo Logic production system consists of many individual nodes running as a cluster.
 Each of these nodes is a hardened and well-protected system at the network and application layers.

-Each cluster node is booted with the latest, up-to-the-minute Security releases of Ubuntu Maverick, and security updates are installed as they become available.
+Each cluster node is booted with the latest, up-to-the-minute Security releases of Ubuntu 14.04 LTS, and security updates are installed as they become available.
 All OS, application and security logs from each of the cluster-nodes are fed into a separate copy of the Sumo Logic environment for analysis.

 Each node in the cluster also runs a default-deny firewall and the Snort Intrusion Detection System.

 Only Sumo Logic employees with a validated need for access may access the production cluster, and they can only achieve this using a highly secured two-factor authentication system.

 Critical to platform security is regular testing, including penetration testing and scanning.
 The Sumo Logic Security team runs daily scans of all new servers.
 On a weekly basis, we run fully credentialed scans of every new build.
 Every quarter, we run ASV scans, and penetration testers go to work on our platform every six months.

 Security is our highest priority at Sumo Logic, and earning your trust is our top goal.
 Learn more about: